Rod Thorn tells stories for a living.

 “Our business turned around with three straight years of positive growth,” he said.
 “People got their swagger back.
 They started feeling good about themselves, and we went into quarterly earnings with our chins up.
 It was a big turnaround.”

-It’s hard to explain everything that Thorn does.
+It’s hard to describe everything that Thorn does.
 He’s a playwright.
 Author.
 Voice actor.
 (He goes by the “Voice of Rod.”)
 Enterprise communications executive.
 He recently left PepsiCo to focus on a variety of ventures that include his communications consulting business, Thorn Media.